 So what other optical effect can be seen in gemstone?

 There are many different types of iridescence found in different stones but it is mainly caused by interference and diffraction of light.
-The result is one similar to the rainbow effect we see on compact discs (CDs).
+The result is one similar to the rainbow effect we see on CDs.
 The small tiny grooves around the CD interfere with the light allowing full spectral colours or iridescence to be seen.

 Opals can show fantastic iridescence, or more rightly opalescence.
 Opals can show a unique play of colour, the more desirable having darker backgrounds and showing violets through to red.
 Red and orange may not always be seen depending upon internal structure.
-(Item W8313 shown)
+There are also different kind of opals that can affect their opalescence, you can see a white Opal to here.

 Adularescence is another type of sheen which is connected to moonstones.
 Moonstones have what is known as twinning planes and when light is reflected back it appears as a blue hue that’s seems to be just below the surface.
 This is also known as schiller.
-(Sold item W8503 shown)
+As you can see here.

 Labrodorite is part of the same species as moonstone, known as feldspar, which exhibits a type of schiller known as Labradorescence.
 I have always been amazed by what nature can offer us from a casual walk in the park surrounded by trees and blossom, to a trip to the seaside!
 This world gives us beautiful and amazing things but nothing captures my heart more than the world of gemstones.
 If you have a similar affinity to precious gems, you now know the correct way to express their individual allure!